Too Much Video Streaming To Choose From? It's Only Going To Get Worse

 It can be frustrating when viewers try to figure out which service has what they want to watch — Netflix, Prime, Hulu?
 It's about to get worse, as more streaming services launch this year.

-It's already been frustrating and costly for Brandon Smith.
+It has already been frustrating and costly for Brandon Smith.
 He's a big James Bond fan.
 Many of the films are online.
 Recently, he went back to finish watching one he had started on Hulu only to realize, "Oh, shoot!
 It's the 1st of the month.
 It's not available anymore."

 On March 1, Hulu lost the rights to several Bond films.
 Different ones will be there on April 1.
 "It seems to be a much more limited run of some of the content that I like," Smith says.